filipsobol/sonda/docs/frameworks/nextjs.md

 outline: deep
 ---

-# Analyzing Next.js bundles with Sonda
+# Visualizing Next.js bundles with Sonda

 To analyze and visualize your Next.js bundles, you need to install the Sonda npm package and add the Sonda plugin to your Next.js configuration.